 This rite is considered as a symbolic re-circumcision.
 The mohel or witness then attests that it was performed for the sake of your entering the covenant as a Jew.

 For more information, see here.

 You will have to be ritually circumcised.
 This is done by a urologist, with anesthetic, in a medical clinic or hospital.
 It is accompanied by specific blessings, which typically are said by your sponsoring rabbi or by a trained specialist known as a mohel.
 These blessings establish that you are entering the covenant as a Jew.
-The surgery site is fully healed after a month (assuming that there are no complications).
+The surgery site is usually fully healed after a month.

-Perhaps you are living as a man yet do not have male genitalia (as most people would define them).
-Or perhaps you are not living as a man yet do have male genitalia (as most people would define them).
+Perhaps you are living as a man yet do not have male genitalia.
+Or perhaps you are not living as a man, yet do have male genitalia.
 If so, please know that we are committed to finding a way that respects both your gender identity/expression/body image and the Jewish commitment to God’s covenant with Abraham.
-We will work with your sponsoring rabbi to determine what is best in your case.
+We will work with your sponsoring rabbi to determine what is best for you.